Stelara

 • active psoriatic arthritis (inflammation of the joints associated with psoriasis) in adults, when the condition has not improved enough with other treatments called disease-modifying anti-rheumatic drugs (DMARDs).
 Stelara may be used alone or combined with methotrexate (a DMARD);

-• moderately to severely active Crohn’s disease (a disease-causing inflammation of the gut) in adults whose condition has not improved enough with other treatments for Crohn’s disease or who cannot receive such treatments;
+• moderately to severely active Crohn’s disease (a disease-causing inflammation of the gut) in adults and children weighing at least 40 kg whose condition has not improved enough with other treatments or who cannot receive such treatments;

 • moderately to severely active ulcerative colitis (inflammation of the large intestine causing ulceration and bleeding) in adults whose condition has not improved enough with other treatments for ulcerative colitis or who cannot receive such treatments.